S0L0GUY/nova-ai/README.md

-# NOVA VRChat AI Assistant
+# NOVA AI

-Welcome to NOVA, a versatile VRChat AI assistant designed to interact with users in various moods and respond to voice commands.
-This README provides an overview of the script, its setup, and usage instructions.
+Welcome to NOVA, a dynamic AI assistant for VRChat, designed to interact with users in various moods and respond to voice commands.
+This README provides an overview of the script, setup instructions, and usage guidelines.

 ## Table of Contents